cloudfoundry-attic/cf-docs/source/docs/community/integration/cloudbees/jenkins-cloudbees-getting-started.html.md

 ![CloudBees configure page](community/integration/cloudbees/cloudbees-revoke.png)

-You can easily re-emable the integration by click on the "Enable" button.
+You can easily re-enable the integration by clicking on the "Enable" button.